John Bell (Tennessee politician): Presidential candidacy

-While Bell had supporters throughout the Northern states and the border states, most of his Northern allies had thrown their support behind Republican candidate Abraham Lincoln or Democratic candidate Stephen A. Douglas.
+While Bell had supporters throughout the Northern states and the border states, most of his Northern allies had thrown their support behind Republican candidate Abraham Lincoln or Northern Democratic candidate Stephen A. Douglas.
 He had little support south of the border states, where Southern Democratic candidate John C. Breckinridge was the clear frontrunner.
 Southern Democratic newspapers slammed him as a friend of abolitionists and Republicans.
 The Nashville Union, referring to the Constitutional Union Party's noncommitted platform, derided Bell as "Nobody's man," who "stands on nobody's platform."
 Bell also struggled with the youth vote, being more than a decade older than the next oldest candidate, Lincoln.

 Seeing little chance of winning the election outright, Bell hoped that none of the three other candidates would get the required number of electoral votes and that the election would be sent to the House of Representatives, where he was convinced he would be chosen as a compromise since he was the only non-sectional candidate.
+Neither he nor Everett campaigned extensively, which was normal for the time.
+Of the four candidates, Douglas was the only one who campaigned widely, including in the South, where he had little prospect of finding votes.

-Neither he nor Everett campaigned extensively.
-However, Bell and his supporters knew they still needed to finish in the top three in the electoral college to be eligible for the contingent election as per the provisions of the Twelfth Amendment.
+Bell and his supporters knew they still needed to finish in the top three in the electoral college to be eligible for the contingent election as per the provisions of the Twelfth Amendment.
 The Constitutional Union campaign therefore directed most of its resources in the Upper South states which they believed they had the best chance of winning.

 In the general election in November 1860, Bell received 592,906 popular votes (13% of the total; 39% of Southern popular votes).
 He finished third in the electoral college with 39 electoral votes (13%), nevertheless Lincoln secured a decisive victory by winning nearly all of the Northern electoral votes.
 Bell carried Virginia, Kentucky, and Tennessee with narrow pluralities over Breckinridge, but was narrowly defeated by Breckinridge in Maryland, North Carolina, Georgia, and Louisiana, and by Douglas in Missouri, and lost badly in Delaware, Florida, Alabama, Mississippi, Arkansas, and Texas.
 While Bell received less than 3% of the popular vote cast in Northern states, several of his electors were on fusion tickets with Douglas and Breckinridge electors, so this figure may not be representative of his actual support.